History and Heritage

 Daniel, son of David A. Rothberg, currently works with LATICRETE’s International Division, helping to develop the flooring products market in Latin America.
 More specifically, Daniel is now working with our new acquisition in Brazil, LATICRETE Solepoxy, to develop a comprehensive line of resinous flooring solutions, export and transfer these new technologies around Latin America, and grow sales in existing business units as well as new markets in South America.
 He also has worked at LATICRETE locations in China, Costa Rica, Brazil and Bethany, CT.

-SAMANTHA T. ROTHBERG, Strategic Account Manager
+SAMANTHA T. ROTHBERG, Integration Project Manager

 Prior to joining LATICRETE, Samantha held the position of Project Manager at Lehrer, LLC, providing project advisory services to owners, while managing development and construction projects within the New York City area.
-Some project highlights at Lehrer include: 25 Kent Avenue, a ground-up, commercial project in Williamsburg, Brooklyn that required extensive environmental remediation and the TWA Hotel, a redevelopment and expansion of Eero Saarinen’s historic landmark at JFK International Airport in Queens, New York.

 Samantha’s passion for design and construction drove her to New York University where she graduated magna cum laude in 2012 with a degree in Urban Design and Architecture and Spanish.
-She has the LEED Green Associate and CSI CDT accreditations, and is an active member of the Construction Specification Institute (CSI) and Modular Building Institute (MBI).
+She has both LEED Green Associate and CSI CDT accreditations, and is an active member of the Construction Specification Institute (CSI) and Modular Building Institute (MBI).

 Rebecca Rothberg, Project Coordinator for Strategic Account Group